RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/upgrading.md

 more than one node at a time**.

-It is highly advisable to run *rlcheck* and *rladmin status extra all* on the node both before and after the upgrade, to ensure that the node is functioning properly.
+It is highly advisable to run *rlcheck* and *rladmin status extra all* on the node both before and after the upgrade, to make sure that the node is functioning properly.
 For additional details, refer to [rlcheck Installation Verification
 Utility]({{< relref "/rs/references/cli-reference/rlcheck.md" >}}).

-If you have the RS management UI open in the browser while you are upgrading the nodes, ensure that you refresh the browser before trying to work with the UI again.
+If you have the RS management UI open in the browser while you are upgrading the nodes, make sure that you refresh the browser before trying to work with the UI again.

 ## Upgrading databases